NaixGames/Polycosmos/README.md

 - Keepsakesanity: Keepsakes are shuffled into the item pool, and giving the first nectar to each NPC becomes a location.
 Excludes Hades and Persephone.
 NPCs can be befriended after obtaining their corresponding item and location check as normal.
 - Storesanity: Important store items are shuffled into the item pool, and buying them from the store becomes location instead.
 The store slots have logic to them, you can see below the details.
 - Weaponsanity: Weapons can be shuffled into the item pool, buying them from the store becoming a location.
+- FateSanity: Fated list are location for the ap world.

 Victory conditions tweaks:
 - Minimum number of victories against Hades before finishing the game counts as victory.